unpc2026/diaryasprogrammer/README.md

 ## [Documented Evidence]

-Use official PHP documentation, accepted PHP RFCs, and other canonical sources as evidence for language semantics.
+Use authoritative sources as evidence for language semantics.

+The evidence hierarchy is:

+1. **Formal Language Specification** (if one exists) — The highest authority for language semantics.
+2. **Accepted PHP RFCs** — Authoritative for semantics introduced or modified by the RFC.
+3. **Official PHP Documentation** — Primary evidence for programmer-visible language behavior.
+4. **Consistently Observable Language Behavior** — May provide supporting evidence when authoritative sources are silent, but does not by itself establish a language guarantee.
+5. **Conservative Semantic Inference** — Explanatory models logically derived from higher-ranked evidence.
+Inference must never contradict higher-ranked sources.

+When multiple authoritative sources appear to differ, prefer the highest-ranked applicable source.
+If sources of the same rank conflict or the conflict cannot be resolved conservatively, explicitly acknowledge the ambiguity rather than selecting an unsupported interpretation.

 Authoritative sources provide evidence about language behavior.
-When citing documentation, explain which semantic claim the evidence supports and whether that claim is directly stated or conservatively inferred.
+When citing a source, explicitly identify:

+* Which semantic claim the evidence supports.
+* Whether the claim is:

+  * directly stated,
+  * logically implied,
+  * or conservatively inferred.

-If documentation does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following:
+If the available evidence does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following:

-* Underspecified — The authoritative sources intentionally or unintentionally leave aspects of the behavior undefined.
+* **Underspecified** — The authoritative sources intentionally or unintentionally leave aspects of the behavior undefined.
-* Implementation-determined — The behavior depends on the implementation rather than being guaranteed by the language semantics.
+* **Implementation-determined** — The behavior depends on the implementation rather than being guaranteed by the language semantics.
-* Conventionally relied upon but not formally guaranteed — The behavior is widely observed and commonly relied upon, but authoritative sources do not establish it as a language guarantee.
+* **Conventionally relied upon but not formally guaranteed** — The behavior is widely observed and commonly relied upon, but authoritative sources do not establish it as a language guarantee.
-* Unknown — The available authoritative sources do not provide sufficient information to justify a conclusion, and no conservative inference can be supported.
+* **Unknown** — The available authoritative sources do not provide sufficient information to justify a conclusion, and no conservative inference can be supported.

 Do not substitute speculation for missing knowledge.
 If a conclusion cannot be justified by authoritative sources or conservative inference, explicitly acknowledge the uncertainty rather than inventing an explanation.